If you’re anything like me, you’ve looked up ways to improve the chance of IVF success. You take to the internet and start Googling away.

 It’s nothing more than a so-called post hoc causal fallacy.
 Meaning that you attribute something that happened in the past (eating fries) to something that happened later (pregnancy).
 Just because eating fries happened before you had a successful pregnancy, doesn’t make one cause the other.

 If you’re hungry for french fries after transfer, sure, go ahead!
 Why not.

 I think -and hope- that for most people, it’s just a fun tradition.
 Snap a picture of your feet up in the stirrups followed by you at McDonald’s, and the IVF community knows exactly what that means; you just had an embryo transfer.

 As an added bonus: it’s also the perfect excuse to get your fast food fix.

 Either way, I think we can all agree that people shouldn’t stress out in case McDonald’s is out of fries that day (does that ever happen?) or if they went to Burger King instead.

 I, for one, will probably not make a stop at the fast food place after transfer.
 Unless, of course, if my clinic handed out those coupons!

 So, what do you do to boost your chances of success, and do you believe it works?

 If you know of any other interesting superstitions, IVF tips and tricks, drop me a comment below and I’ll look into it for an upcoming IVF Superstitions blog post in the future.
-In case you’re wondering if you should eat pineapples during IVF treatment, and this one in case you’re wondering if humor and laughter might improve your outcome.
+Don’t forget to check out this blog post about eating pineapples during IVF treatment, and this one in case you’re wondering if humor and laughter might improve your outcome.